Canada's Suncor CEO sees electric vehicles disrupting oil demand as much as coronavirus

 Canada is the world's fourth-largest oil producer and the sector accounts for 10.6% of the country's gross domestic product.

-"While Canadian oil and gas will remain a significant part of the global energy mix for some time, we have to take advantage of new opportunities that offer attractive growth prospects," Suncor CEO Mark Little said in an opinion article for Canada's Corporate Knights magazine.
+"While Canadian oil and gas will remain a significant part of the global energy mix for some time, we have to take advantage of new opportunities that offer attractive growth prospects," Suncor CEO Mark Little said in an opinion article for Canada's Corporate Knights magazine, jointly written by Alberta Innovates CEO Laura Kilcrease.

 "The temporary economic lockdown triggered by the 2020 pandemic is giving us a glimpse into a not-too-distant future where the transformation of our energy system could disrupt demand on a similar scale."